-* Schlumberger quarterly earnings edge past analysts' estimates
+* Schlumberger quarterly earnings edge past analysts'

 * Baker Hughes profit misses Wall Street view